bjacquemet/constantvigier/content/creations/raw.md

 youtube = "qQwvPBioSkQ"

 +++
-{{% left %}} LEFT TEXT {{% /left %}}Premiered at Cottier Theatre, Glasgow, UK.
+Premiered at Cottier Theatre, Glasgow, UK.
 Independant : Ballet, Cottier Dance Project.
 Cottiers Theatre.
 19 June 2015.

 This choreography was first inspired by the song "Animal" by Maroon 5.